Hidden-goblin/eaiwebautomationtools/README.md

 Release Notes
 =============

+- version 1.0.8:
+    - add avoid_move_to option on find_element in order to retrieve an element without moving to it
+    - add minor tests
 - version 1.0.7:
     - add caller_message to move_to method in order to track down issue in the logs
     - add execute_script method to BrowserServer